-Options for Seeking Medical Attention
+Options for Seeking Medical Attention and Preserving Evidence

 After a sexual assault, seeking medical attention within the first five days is important for medical reasons, as well as for collecting evidence for a law enforcement investigation.
-The First-aid Ambulance can be reached by calling 120.
+Local rape crisis centers are available for medical and counseling assistance 24 hours a day.
+Call 404.616.4861 to contact the Grady Rape Crisis Center directly.